alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 };
 ```

-Each letter is an object with several properties that are used to display hints.
-Each of the hint types is represented here as a property with `boolean` type.
+Each letter has several properties that are used to track and display hints.
+Each of the hint types is represented here as a property with the `boolean` type.
 For example, when a letter is verified to be within the word but in the wrong position, I set the `containMatch` to `true`.
-If a letter is a position match, the `containMatch` and the `positionMatch` will be set to true; a letter in the correct position requires that the letter contained in the solution word of course.
+If a letter is a position match, the `containMatch` and the `positionMatch` will be set to true; a letter in the correct position always means that the letter is contained in the solution as well.
+However, this slightly differs for each representation of the hints for the player.

 ```typescript
 const [guessMap, setGuessMap] = useState<LetterState[][]>([]);
 const [letterOptions, setLetterOptions] = useState<LetterState[]>([]);
 ```

-I have two separate React states that represent each part of the game.
+I have two separate React states that represent each component of the game.
 The `guessMap` is a two-dimensional array of `LetterState`.
 The first dimension represents the row of the guess, and the second dimension represents each letter of the guess.

-The state `letterOptions` is a single-dimension array of `LetterState`.
-This list helps us generate the keyboard in the game.
-The `letterOptions` tracks the keyboard display and also provides a simple flat list to check against in the event I need it.
+The `letterOptions` is a single-dimension array of `LetterState`.
+This tracks the keyboard display which allows displays the highest value hint to the player.
+More on hint value below.

 I can construct the guessed word by taking the `guessMap` in combination with the `mapPointer` and map the `LetterState` to a flat array of strings and then join them.